gitlabhq/gitlabhq/doc/development/fe_guide/droplab/droplab.md

 ```

 Alternatively, you can specify a specific dropdown to add this data to but passing
-the data as the second argument and and the `id` of the trigger element as the first argument.
+the data as the second argument and the `id` of the trigger element as the first argument.

 ```html
 <a href="#" data-dropdown-trigger="#list" id="trigger">Toggle</a>